kristoferfannar/cv/README.md

 #### Installing external packages

 Installing packages is often as easy as `sudo tlmgr install <package>`, found using `tlmgr search <package>`.
-However, sometimes these packages aren't available to the _tlmgr_ directory, meaning that we are required to find and build the `.sty` files on our own.
+However, this will install the package in `TEXMFDIST`, which makes it hard to compile between devices.
+Also, sometimes these packages aren't available to the _tlmgr_ directory.
+This encourages us to find and build the `.sty` files manually.

 To do this, we require an `.ins` installer file and `.dtx` documented source file for the package - this can usually be found online.
 Then, to create the `.sty` file from these files, run: